California End of Life Option Act (EOLOA)

 Introduction to the California End of Life Option Act (EOLOA)

-The California End of Life Option Act (EOLOA) allows a terminally ill adult to end their life with an aid-in-dying drug.
-The terminally ill person must be a California resident, and they must request the drug from their physician.
+The California End of Life Option Act (EOLOA) allows a terminally ill adult with a life expectancy of six months or less to end their life with an aid-in-dying drug.
+The terminally ill person must be a California resident and must request the drug from their physician.
 Participating in this end-of-life option is voluntary for both patients and physicians.

 People who choose to end their lives this way are not considered to have died by suicide if they carefully follow the steps of the law.
 Physicians who prescribe the aid-in-dying drug are not subject to legal liability or professional sanction if they follow all the steps outlined in the law.